 What is this medicine?

 TERIPARATIDE (terr ih PAR a tyd) increases bone mass and strength.
-It helps make healthy bone and to slow bone loss.
-This medicine is used to prevent bone fractures.
+It helps to make healthy bone and to slow bone loss in people with osteoporosis.
+This medicine helps prevent bone fractures.

 How should I use this medicine?